Uprooted traveler logo

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.

-What are the Alabama Hills and how do I get there?
+What are the Alabama Hills?

 The Alabama Hills National Scenic Area is covered with enormous rounded monzogranite boulders, sitting in the shadow of the eastern Sierra Nevadas and right outside of Lone Pine, California.